If you’re pregnant, or suspect you might be pregnant, below is a handy list of pregnancy symptoms week by week.

 Pregnancy Week 22

-Your centre of gravity is shifting which makes simple things like getting up and sitting down a little harder now.
+Your center of gravity is shifting which makes simple things like getting up and sitting down a little harder now.
 You might notice exercise is getting trickier as your lungs have less room for deep breathing.

 You may notice Braxton Hicks contractions around this time too.
 These practice contractions feel like your belly is going hard then softening.